 During the Middle Ages, coitus interruptus, whereby the man pulls out before ejaculaction, came into vogue.
 While the story of Onan in the Book of Genesis describes this method, the Bible doesn't actually condone it.
 In fact, a few pages in, God smote Onan and put an end to his whole situation.
 Despite the low success rate of the pullout method, as it's known today, it probably beat wearing a chastity belt or simple abstinence, which was also popular.
 Of course, abstinence only works if you actually practice it, and many men ended up turning to sex workers instead of their wives.
 Sigh.

 Magical thinking was also quite trendy during the Middle Ages.
-Got a weasel testicle handy?
-Put that sucker on a necklace around your thigh and hope for the best.
-Same thing goes for hare anus, dried cat liver, and cat bones (but only black cats, natch.)
+Got some weasel balls handy?
+Put those suckers on a necklace around your thigh and hope for the best.
+Same thing goes for dried cat liver, dismembered hares and cat bones (but only black cats, natch.)
 If you happen to live near a forest populated by wolves, find a pregnant wolf and walk three times around a spot she has peed upon.
 Even if you still get pregnant it will be good for you to get some exercise and fresh air.